cmarincia/ketansingh.me/content/posts/pipeline-pattern-in-go-part-1.md

 	}
 ```

 This piece of code will run stages concurrently in different pipes, keep passing their result to next stage via go channels.
-We can get the final results by reading stage's channel.
+We can get the final results by reading last stage's channel.

 ## More practical use case